jointpoints/tms-nets/tests/README.md

 *Brief*: This test validates the definition of (t, m, s)-net for the generated set of points.

-Validation of definition is performed by calculation of points within each elementary interval.
+Validation of definition is performed by calculation of amount of points within each elementary interval.
 Counters of points occupy the least possible amount of memory due to bitwise packaging.

 *Returns*: